 How to Incorporate Concentrates into Recipes

-By now you should have a good understanding of the different types of cannabis concentrates on the market today.
+By now, I hope you have a good understanding of the different types of cannabis concentrates on the market today.

-From here, it is REALLY easy to add your concentrate to just about anything recipe want.
+From here, adding your concentrate to just about any recipe you want is really easy.

-You just first need to decide how much you want to add, based on your own personal tolerance and preferences.
+First, you need to decide how much you want to add based on your personal tolerance and preferences.

-The incorporate the concentrate into a liquid portion of the recipe, a fat if possible.
+Then, incorporate the concentrate into a liquid portion of the recipe, a fat, if possible.

 This will help more evenly distribute the concentrate through the whole recipe, ensuring there are no clumps that could cause higher dosages in certain spots.